squiter/Spoiler-Block/readme.txt

 = How can I remove a spoiler of my post? =

-To remove a spoiler block, select HTML mode, and remove tags <span class="spoiler"> and </span> that are around your text. (the feature to automatize this function is under development)
+To remove a spoiler block, just select the spoiler block then click in spoiler button.

+= How can I customize the spoilers blocks in my blog? =

+To customize the blocks of spoilers, just add the follow selectors in your css file:
+* .spoiler to spoilers closed blocks;
+* .spoiler-open to spoilers already clicked by users;